SearchWP Blog

 To let your visitors find the posts they’re looking for faster, we’ll add new attributes to this list.

-The easiest way to make your post search smarter is to make WordPress consider custom post fields.
+The easiest way to make your post search smarter is to make SearchWP consider custom post fields.

-To make searchable data in a specific custom field, click on the Custom Fields field and enter its name with the “_” prefix.
+To make data searchable in a specific custom field, simply click on the Custom Fields field and select which fields to consider.

 For example, we’ll make searchable the _tutorial custom field that we use on our test site:

-Also, you can select the taxonomies that you want WordPress to consider when performing searches.
+Other than that, you can select the taxonomies such as categories and tags that you want SearchWP to consider when performing searches.

 Taxonomy in WordPress is a method of organizing content.
 When it comes to posts, it might be a category, tag, format, or something else.